Polymer/old-docs-site/docs/polymer/styling.md

             </style>
           ...

-1. **Prepend selectors with the element name, creating a descendent selector**.
+1. **Prepend selectors with the element name, creating a descendant selector**.
 This ensures styling does not leak outside the element's shadowRoot (e.g. upper bound encapsulation).

       For example, this rule inside an `x-foo`: